 Students must complete a Thesis, Field Experience, or Comprehensive Exam as the capstone experience for the MSN degree.
 Selection of the capstone experience will be made in consultation with the faculty and the Graduate Advisor.
-Students are responsible for completion of the GRAD form prior to registration for a capstone option.
+Students are responsible for completion of the GRAD form prior to registration for a thesis or field experience option only.
 Field Experiences may be available and are subject to faculty-specified prerequisites in addition to those listed in the Bulletin and Handbook of the Graduate Student.

-The Field Experience Seminar
+The Field ExperienceSeminar